 The pinnacle of race-car engineering

-People who like cars like the machines first and foremost.
+People who like cars like the machines, first and foremost.
 Formula 1 features the boldest racing engines on the planet.
 It’s a car nerd’s dream.
-Cars are worth around $12 million (compared to $300,000 in NASCAR).
+Cars are worth between $12-$15 million (compared to $300,000 in NASCAR).
 Formula 1 cars use turbochargers and superchargers and reach significantly higher speeds (their average top speed is around 220 mph versus 200 mph in NASCAR).
 Every team is given the freedom to innovate to beat the competition.
 For example, in 2011, Red Bull created a car with an exhaust-blown diffuser that gave it a significant advantage.
 Other teams quickly reacted by copying the design.
 Formula 1’s governing body then banned this tech, but that just resulted in engineers creating workarounds to still gain the priceless advantage.

 A global competition